• Skip to main content

 Chile became a proving ground, a laboratory, for neoliberalism as an economic and political theory put into practice.
 If that whole “free market competition” thing in the definition makes you think of Ronnie Reagan and Maggie Thatcher, you’re not hallucinating.
 They were neoliberals, dedicated to proving that free markets solve everything.
 Got a societal or economic problem?
 Free markets will solve it!
 Lower taxes, stop making so many rules (aka “regulations” or “laws”), just let a free market fix everything!

 Which is great if you already have a little money, or even a job that pays a living wage.
 If you don’t have either of those — sorry, loser!
-“Free market” for you will mean you’ll be free to pay the market price for, or just do without.
+“Free market” for you will mean you’ll be free to pay the market price for [whatever you need], or just do without.
 Neoliberalism is all about freeing up capital by lowering taxes on people with high incomes, or with big investment portfolios.
 If you’ve noticed that many countries, including the US, have been dealing with rising income and economic inequity, you can lay that at the door of neoliberal economic practice.

 So the folks in Chile who are burning down Walmart and setting fire to energy company office towers have a point.
 They’re mad as hell, and they’re not going to take this <neoliberal bullshit> any more.